CAS Multimedia Studio FAQ

 - How long does it take to get the video back?

-Videos recorded within a one-hour studio session take at least 5 complete business days to edit.
-Please discuss video-editing timelines with Jason to help prioritize your projects.
+Videos recorded within a one-hour studio session take at least 5 full business days to edit, and typically no later than 10 business days.
+Please discuss video-editing timelines with the Multimedia Producer to help prioritize your projects.

 - How do I contact someone to discuss ideas?